Ayehavgunne/Tonberry/README.md

         of the method.

-        To indicate what the content-type header you want to set then use a type hints for the return value from cactuar.content_types.
+        To indicate what the content-type header you want to set then use a type hints for the return value from tonberry.content_types.
 This feature may or may not stay as part of the project.
 It will not overwrite any content type set manually inside the method.